GenConViT: Deepfake Video Detection Using Generative Convolutional Vision Transformer: Related Work

 \subsection{Deepfake Generation}

-Deepfake videos are created by advanced Deep Learning (DL) methods, such as GANs, VAE, and DMs.
-Deepfake was first introduced in 2017 on the social media platform Reddit by a user called Deepfakes to showcase a DL technique he had developed to generate Deepfake videos \cite{nnnnhnnpn22}.
-The videos and the accompanying code he released garnered significant attention, and soon people started to explore other ways to create a hyper-realistic video.
+Deepfake videos are created by advanced DL methods, such as GANs, VAEs, and DMs.
+Deepfake was first introduced in 2017 on the social media platform Reddit by a user called Deepfakes to showcase a DL technique to generate Deepfake videos~\cite{nnnnhnnpn22}.
+The videos and the accompanying code garnered significant attention, and soon people started to explore other ways to create a hyper-realistic video.
 Some widely used DL techniques to create deepfakes include face synthesis, face reenactment, face replacement, identity swapping, attribute manipulation, and expression swap, to name a few.
-GANs are a type of GM that consists of two Neural Networks (NNs), a generator $G$, which takes in random noise and produces synthetic data, and the discriminator $D$, which determines whether the input sample is real or fake.
-Another NN used to create Deepfakes is VAE, which consists of an Encoder and a Decoder NNs.
+GANs are a type of Generative Model (GM) that consists of two Neural Networks (NNs), a generator $G$, which takes in random noise and produces synthetic data, and the discriminator $D$, which determines whether the input sample is real or fake.
+Another NN used to create Deepfakes is VAE, which consists of an Encoder and a Decoder NN.
 The Encoder encodes the input image into a lower dimensional latent space, and the decoder reconstructs an image from the latent space.
-Convolutional Neural Networks (CNN) \cite{on,hj19} are also used for face synthesis by learning the mapping between a face image and its attributes, such as facial expression, age, and gender.
+Convolutional Neural Networks (CNNs)~\cite{on,hj19} are also used for face synthesis by learning the mapping between a face image and its attributes, such as facial expression, age, and gender.

-Face synthesis \cite{kstoa22} is a method of synthesizing desired non-existent face images based on a given input image.
-In Face synthesis, generator $G$ generates a face image, and Discriminator $D$ discriminates whether the sample is real or fake.
-Face reenactment \cite{tzstn,htw22,sdlsrs} is a face synthesis method that transfers source face attributes to a target face while preserving the appearance and identity of the target face’s features.
-Face2Face \cite{tzstn} is a real-time face reenactment technique that animates the facial expressions of the target video by using a source actor and generates manipulated output video.
+Face synthesis~\cite{kstoa22} is a method of synthesizing desired non-existent face images based on a given input image.
+In face synthesis, a generator $G$ generates a face image, and a discriminator $D$ discriminates whether the sample is real or fake.
+Face reenactment~\cite{tzstn,htw22,sdlsrs} is a face synthesis method that transfers source face attributes to a target face while preserving the appearance and identity of the target face’s features.
+Face2Face~\cite{tzstn} is a real-time face reenactment technique that animates the facial expressions of the target video by using a source actor and generates manipulated output video.
 Some other examples of face synthesis methods include frontal view synthesis, changing the facial pose from an input image, altering facial attributes, aging the face to create diverse and realistic results.
-Face swapping \cite{ksdt,lbycw,zlwxs} is the process of replacing a person's face in an image or video with the face of another person to creates a non-existent realistic face.
+Face swapping~\cite{ksdt,lbycw,zlwxs} is the process of replacing a person's face in an image or video with the face of another person to create a non-existent realistic face.